CRW World Records – by DAY & NIGHT!

 Martin Tilley, of Asylum Designs, has joined the Squirrel Team as Manager of BASE Equipment production and BASE Education.
 The two companies are now in a fully collaborative effort on R&D, product design, production, and training.
 Marty’s career in BASE manufacturing and rigging spans three decades and he will add experience and a more traditional outlook on equipment design and construction to the Squirrel team.
 Squirrel’s innovative push into BASE equipment has been one of the most potent developments in the BASE industry to date.

 Squirrel CEO Matt Gerdes commmeted, “Combining our forces will transform the Squirrel range, increase the availability of Asylum equipment and set the foundation for a new education program that services jumpers from FJC level to advanced WS BASE techniques.”

 The CRUX harness/container system will be the first product released from this new collaboration.
 The CRUX is an all-around versatile container system that is designed for all types of BASE jumping, from no-slider jumps to wingsuit BASE and everything in between.
-It is now available to order, more details here.
+It will be available to order in the first weeks of 2017.

 The Squirrel and Asylum merger creates the largest R&D Team in BASE.
 Martin Tilley will now oversee all BASE products for both companies.
 BASE equipment will be co-designed and developed by Martin, Will Kitto, and Simon Perriard, aided by Matt Gerdes and Mike Steen.
 Squirrel team pilots and test jumpers – the biggest team of jumpers and wingsuit pilots in the industry – will continue to give critical feedback on all products.